On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

 Email is the primary source of communication after you have registered for your intake.
 Please ensure your personal email account is managed appropriately to receive our emails, files and communications.
 We recommend you add the sait.ca domain to your safe senders' list or you risk missing critical email messages.

-The term of apprenticeship for a steamfitter pipefitter is 4 years (four 12-month periods) including a minimum of 1560 hours of on-the-job training and 8 weeks of technical training each year.
+The term of apprenticeship for a steamfitter pipefitter is 4 years (four 12-month periods) including a minimum of 1560 hours of on-the-job training and 8 weeks of apprenticeship education each year.